lsds/KungFu/README.md

 * Extensibility: KungFu has a clean low-level API that allows the easy implementation of new synchronisation, monitoring and control algorithms.

 KungFu is fast because it exploits a high-performance implementation of synchronisation, monitoring and control operators.
 KungFu is also scalable thanks to its decentralised runtime.
-Check out the performance of KungFu in the Benchmark section below.
+Please check out the performance of KungFu in the Benchmark section below.

 ## Basic Usage